ember-cli-sentry/ember-cli-sentry/README.md

       debug: true,

       /**
-       * If set to true, this add-on will never initialize
+       * If set to true, it will prevent Raven.js from being initialized.
-       * Raven object and capturing will be handled by the logging service (redirected to the console if you use default service).
+       * Errors and logs will be logged to the console (default) instead of being reported by Raven.
        *
        * @type {Boolean}
        * @default undefined